NeuShore/docs.neushore.dev/docs/setup/hosting/docker.md

 ### Using Docker-Compose (Recommended)

-If you are using Docker-Compose, you actually have 2 choices to how you want to use Docker-Compose.
+If you are using Docker-Compose, you actually have 2 different choices to how you want to use Docker-Compose.
 If you'd like to pick the easy path, just run the installation script with

 ```sh
 chmod +x install/docker-linux.sh && ./install/docker-linux.sh